Matthew-J-Walsh/FactorioConstructsAndPricing/README.md

  - numexpr

 ## Usage
 An example usage is provided in (vanillarun.py).
-Logging is mostly done with the logging module.
-The vanilla Factorio data.raw file is saved in (vanilla-rawdata.json).
+Logging is done with the logging module.
+The vanilla Factorio data.raw file should be saved in (vanilla-rawdata.json).
 The general pipeline for using this tools is as follows:
 1. Initialize an instance of FactorioInstance from a data.raw file.
 2. Create a FactorioFactoryChain instance to hold the chain of created factories.
 3. Create an initial pricing model as a CompressedVector of Fractions and an initial tech level using FactorioInstance.technological_limitation_from_specification.